kiran-sumant/ObsidianKM/Academic/Literature Notes/Protein O-fucosylation structure and function.md

 >
 > - Modifications have functions in immunology, blood group antigens, etc.
 > - Our interest is in **O-linkage** of fucose to hydroxyl groups
 >
+> > [!quote]-
+> >  In contrast, fucose can be directly added to proteins via an _O_-linkage to hydroxyl groups of [Serines](https://www.sciencedirect.com/topics/biochemistry-genetics-and-molecular-biology/serine "Learn more about Serines from ScienceDirect's AI-generated Topic Pages") or Threonines of folded Epidermal Growth Factor-like (EGF) repeats and [Thrombospondin](https://www.sciencedirect.com/topics/biochemistry-genetics-and-molecular-biology/thrombospondin "Learn more about Thrombospondin from ScienceDirect's AI-generated Topic Pages") Type 1 Repeats (TSR) in the endoplasmic reticulum (ER).
+>
+> - O-fucosylation is done via ==Serine== or ==Threonine== hydroxyl grps
+> - commonly on Epidermal Growth Factor-like [[EGF repeats]] & Thromospondin type-1 [[TSR repeats]] in the [[endoplasmic reticulum]]
+> -